MaTriXy/opensre/README.md

 <p>The open-source framework for AI SRE agents, and the training and evaluation environment they need to improve.
 Connect the 40+ tools you already run, define your own workflows, and investigate incidents on your own infrastructure.</p>
+---

-🚧 Public Beta: Core workflows are stable for early use, while APIs and integrations may evolve over time.
+🚧 Public Alpha: Core workflows are usable for early exploration, though not yet fully stable.
+The project is in active development, and APIs and integrations may evolve

+---

 <p>
   <a href="https://github.com/Tracer-Cloud/opensre/stargazers"><img src="https://img.shields.io/github/stars/Tracer-Cloud/opensre?style=flat-square&color=FF6B00" alt="Stars"></a>